seancdavis/seancdavis-com/www/src/blog/posts/2016-03-08-rollback-a-deleted-rails-migration.md

 ---
 title: Rollback A Deleted Rails Database Migration
-description: "You got yourself into that pickle where you created a migration, migrated, deleted the migration, then tried to rollback.
-Here's how you get around it!"
+description: You got yourself into that pickle where you created a migration, migrated, deleted the migration, then tried to rollback.
+Here's how you get around it!
 tags:
   - ruby-on-rails
+image: /blog/default/default-blue-03.png
 ---

 I've run into this pickle a few times.
 Here's how the story goes: